dpeters1/dominicpeters.ca/_posts/2017-09-22-StatusLight.markdown

 <div class="avatar bigAvatar" style="background-image: url('{{ site.baseurl }}/img/statuslight/main.jpg');">
 </div>

-Last week I saw a cheap LED tree thing on clearance at Giant Tiger, and while it was severely lacking in usefulness, I thought it might have some potential with a few modifications.
+Last week I saw a cheap LED tree thing on clearance at Giant Tiger, and while it looked pretty chintzy, I thought it might have some potential with a few modifications.
 Taking the bottom off revealed that the circuitry was very simple- just 3 AAA (3 X 1.5V) batteries in series and an 18 ohm resistor.
 Since the forward voltage of a single white led is around 3.2V, they had to all be in parallel.

 $$I = V/R = (4.5 - 3.2)/18 \\
 = 72 mA $$